ffructose/UkrTextRec/README.md

    - `lines.zip`
    - `METAFILE.tsv`
    - `alphabet.txt`
+(dataset with ukrainian handwritten text will soon be published for public use)
 2. Run the provided notebook or script step-by-step.
 3. Start training and evaluate the model.